Here's what you need to know about the foldable phone plans of Samsung, Huawei, LG, Apple and more as we move into the next era of mobile smartphones.

 LG has got considerable form in the flexible display space, thanks to the work of LG Display, one of the many companies under the wider LG company umbrella.
 At CES 2018, LG Display showed off a flexible OLED display to select media as well as creating a canyon of flexible OLED TVs for attendees to walk through.

-LG knows a thing or two about making a screen flexible, and while it has trailed South Korean arch-rival Samsung in sheer phone sales, there's simply no way that it won't have a foldable phone in the works.
-Again, there's evidence with a patent filed that shows off LG's ambitions in what LG specifically calls out as "mobile products".
+It's also possible LG has a more traditional foldable phone in the works.
+There's evidence with a patent filed that shows off LG's ambitions in what LG specifically calls out as "mobile products".

 One interesting quirk here is that while one of LG's designs shows off a three-app display, similar to Samsung's Infinity Flex, there's also a proposed option for a foldable phone with a transparent section for notification display.